MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/export-documents-from-review-set.md

 - Output options (Exported content is either available for download directly through a web browser or can be sent to an Azure Storage account.
 The first two options enable direct download.)

   - Loose files and PSTs (email is added to PSTs when possible) - Files are exported in a format that resembles the original directory structure seen by users in their native applications.
-For more information, see the [Loose files and PSTs export structure](#Loose-files-and-PSTs-export-structure).
+For more information, see the [Loose files and PST export structure](#loose-files-and-psts-export-structure) section.

   - Condensed directory structure - Files are exported and included in the download.

   - Condensed directory structure exported to your Azure Storage account - Files are exported to your organization's Azure Storage accouunt.

-## Loose files and PSTs export structure
+## Loose files and PST export structure

 If you select this export option, the exported content is organized in the following structure: